Donations being accepted for annual Shop With a Cop event in Dubuque

-Donations are now accepted for the ninth annual Shop With a Cop event.
+Donations are being accepted to support the ninth annual Dubuque Police Department Shop With a Cop event.

 Held by the Dubuque Police Protective Association, the bargaining unit for Dubuque police officers, in conjunction with Key Services, the event features officers purchasing back-to-school clothing and supplies for area children, according to a press release.